The Palisades (Hudson River): History

 The price of entrance to this little Eden, is the six cents you pay at the ferry.

 After the Civil War, signs advertising patent medicines and other products covered the rock face in letters 20 ft high.

 In the 19th century, the cliffs were heavily quarried for railroad ballast, leading to local efforts to preserve them.
 Beginning in the 1890s, several unsuccessful efforts were made to turn much of the Highlands into a forest preserve.
 Fearing that they would soon be put out of business, quarry operators responded by working faster: in March 1898 alone, more than three tons of dynamite was used to bring down Washington Head and Indian Head in Fort Lee, New Jersey, producing several million cubic yards of traprock.
 The following year, work by the New Jersey Federation of Women's Clubs led to the creation of the Palisades Interstate Park Commission, headed by George W. Perkins, which was authorized to acquire land between Fort Lee and Piermont, New York.
 Its jurisdiction was extended to Stony Point, New York in 1906.

 In 1908, the State of New York announced plans to move Sing Sing Prison to Bear Mountain.
-Work was begun in the area near Highland Lake (renamed Hessian Lake) and in January 1909, the state purchased the 740-acre (3.0 km^{2}) Bear Mountain tract.
+Work was begun in the area near Highland Lake (renamed Hessian Lake) and in January 1909, the state purchased the 740 acre Bear Mountain tract.
 Conservationists, inspired by the work of the Palisades Interstate Park Commission, lobbied successfully for the creation of the Highlands of the Hudson Forest Preserve.
 However, the prison project was continued.
-Mary Williamson Averell, whose husband, Union Pacific Railroad president E. H. Harriman died in September of that year, offered the state another 10,000 acres (40 km^{2}) and one million dollars toward the creation of a state park.
+Mary Williamson Averell, whose husband, Union Pacific Railroad president E. H. Harriman died in September of that year, offered the state another 10000 acre and one million dollars toward the creation of a state park.